PacktPublishing/Learn-React-with-TypeScript-3/README.md

 | All | Node.js 8.2+ and npm 5.2+ | Windows 7 or later OS X Yosemite 10.10 or later |
 | All | Visual Studio Code (latest) | Windows 7 or later OS X Yosemite 10.10 or later |

 We also provide a PDF file that has color images of the screenshots/diagrams used in this book.
 [Click here to download it](https://www.packtpub.com/sites/default/files/downloads/9781789610253_ColorImages.pdf).

+### Errata
+* Chapter name: TypeScript Basics, page number: 46- The following paragraph which is after point 10 is included bymistakely should be ignored.
+_However, omitting the parameter names arguably makes the interface harder to understand—how do we know exactly what the parameter is for?_

 ### Related products
 * React Cookbook  [[Packt]](https://india.packtpub.com/in//web-development/react-cookbook?utm_source=github&utm_medium=repository&utm_campaign=) [[Amazon]](https://www.amazon.com/dp/1783980729)